 Compute, Complexity, and the Scaling Laws of Return Predictability

-Investors' computing power ("compute") governs how much signal they can extract from high-dimensional data.
-Drawing on insights from LLM training, we show that forecast performance follows scaling laws—stable power-law functions between accuracy and training compute—that pin down both an irreducible bound on return predictability and the rate at which extra compute closes the gap.
+Investors’ computing power (“compute”) governs how much signal they can extract from high-dimensional data.
+We show that forecast performance follows scaling laws—stable power-law relationships between accuracy and training compute—that pin down both an irreducible bound on return predictability and the rate at which additional compute improves accuracy.
 In firm-level cross-sectional return prediction, scaling laws explain over 80% of performance variation across models.
-Treating compute as a primitive yields sharp economic implications: scaling laws quantify predictability limits and the value of new data, they distinguish problems with strong versus weak returns to scale, and they deliver a market-efficiency metric by mapping computational advantage into a certainty equivalent.
-Measured this way, computational superiority earns sizable rents: a 25% marginal increase in compute would have raised an investor’s Sharpe ratio by about 10% over the last 30 years, indicating substantial returns to computational sophistication.
+Treating compute as a primitive yields sharp economic implications: scaling laws quantify predictability limits and the value of new data, distinguish problems with strong versus weak returns to scale, and deliver a market-efficiency metric by mapping computational advantage into a certainty equivalent.
+Measured this way, computational superiority earns sizable rents: a 25% increase in compute would have raised an investor’s Sharpe ratio by about 10% over the last 30 years, indicating substantial returns to computational sophistication.